 Congratulations!
 You have been accepted into the Radiologic Technology Program and are about to begin a two-year period of discovery and challenges.
 We are excited you are here and wish you every success in your educational process.

-We have found that students have many questions regarding the program and the college.
-This manual is provided in the hope that the majority of your questions will be answered.
-Program policies, rules, regulations and helpful information are contained and explained herein.
+This manual, in addition to answering many questions, contains program policies, rules, regulations and other helpful information.
 You will also find forms and an explanation of records that you are required to maintain during the entire program.
 This is an official document and should be reviewed throughout your training period.
 Welcome to Cañada College and our affiliated clinical education facilities.
-If we can be of help to you in any way, please do not hesitate to call on us.
+If we can be of help to you in any way, please do not hesitate to call upon us.